Tag Archive for: Maieutics

 Fundraising

-AMESF’s efforts don’t stop there.
-In fact, the association actively supports Ruban Rose, the breast cancer awareness organization, by donating the funds raised during its annual event.
+AMESF’s work doesn’t stop there.
+In fact, the association actively supports Ruban Rose, an organization dedicated to the fight against breast cancer, by donating the funds raised during its annual event.

-This year, the association organized a raffle in addition to its usual stand selling treats.
-Thanks to their dedication and the many raffle contributors, the association has already raised over 500 euros, all of which will be donated to the Ruban Rose association!
-A real success for our students, who have surpassed last year’s donation total.
+This year, the organization held a raffle in addition to its usual booth selling treats.
+Thanks to their dedication and the many raffle contributors, the organization has already raised more than 500 euros, all of which will be donated to the Ruban Rose organization!
+This is a real success for our students, who have surpassed last year’s donation total.

 📌Through the Pumpkin ticket office: